rezaie99/NC-18-28140/README.md

 # NC-18-28140

-Atlas and Nature Neuroscience Codes for image analysis and connectivty calculation from calcium imaging in Zebrafish.
+Atlas and Source Codes for image analysis and connectivty calculation for calcium imaging in Zebrafish.
+This is the support repository for the following paper in Nature Communcation:

 Engineering brain activity patterns by neuromodulator polytherapy for treatment of disorders